Korean Americans: Politics

 According to a multilingual exit poll from the 2012 election, 77% of Korean Americans voted for Democrat Barack Obama, while only 20% voted for Republican Mitt Romney.
 The poll also showed that 60% of Korean Americans identify themselves as being Democrats, while only 14% of Korean Americans identify themselves as being Republican.

 In the 2016 presidential election, a majority of Korean Americans (75%) voted for Hillary Clinton.

 Korean Americans in Congress

 Elected in 1992, Jay Kim was the first Korean American person elected to Congress.
 He represented portions of Orange County, California.
 He was defeated for re-election in the Republican primary in 1998.

 In 2018, Andy Kim was elected to Congress from central New Jersey, becoming the first Democratic and second overall Korean American to serve in Congress.

 The 2020 elections saw the first three Korean American women elected to Congress, Republicans Young Kim and Michelle Steel of California and Democrat Marilyn Strickland of Washington.

+In 2024, Andy Kim became the first Korean-American to be elected as a United States Senator and was sworn in on December 9, 2024.
+Democrat Dave Min of California was also elected to the House of Representatives that year.

-Out of the five Korean Americans elected to the U.S. Congress, only Andy Kim was born in the United States: Jay Kim, Young Kim, Michelle Steel, and Marilyn Strickland were all born in Korea and immigrated, with Strickland having a father in the American military.
+Out of the six Korean Americans elected to the U.S. Congress, only Andy Kim and Dave Min were born in the United States: Jay Kim, Young Kim, Michelle Steel, and Marilyn Strickland were all born in Korea and immigrated, with Strickland having a father in the American military.